KhartesViewer/khartes/README.md

 You have already visited this tab, in order to create new fragments;
 now you will have a chance to study it in detail.

-The first thing to notice is than one of the rows is highlighted with a beige background (slate gray if your interface is set to dark mode).
+The first thing to notice is that one of the rows is highlighted with a beige background (slate gray if your interface is set to dark mode).
 The highlighting shows which fragment is accepting new nodes.
 That is, if you create a new node